 - In addition to the vegetable share, CSA members (you must purchase a vegetable share in order to be a member) have the opportunity to order several other food offerings.

 - In addition to the vegetable share, we also coordinate a separate fruit share with Tree-Licious Orchards in Port Murray New Jersey.
-The fruit share runs for 23 weeks.
-Members who sign up for the fruit share receive 1-2 varieties of fruit each week, starting with Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
-While the fruit is not organic (growing organic fruit in NJ is quite difficult) they are low-spray, and follow the NJ Fruit Integrated Pest Management program.
+The fruit share runs for 23 weeks and includes 1-2 varieties of fruit each week, starting with Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
+While the fruit is not organic (growing organic fruit in NJ is quite difficult) it is low-spray, and follow the NJ Fruit Integrated Pest Management program.
 IPM pairs the age-old good farming practice of careful observation with state-of-the-art weather monitoring and scientific understanding of pest and disease life cycles.
 The result is a significant reduction in the amount of pesticides used, dependent upon seasonal conditions.
 For more information about IPM see http://www.epa.gov/pesticides/factsheets/ipm.htm.